Back to Blog

 But what happens when the process is complex and the rules aren't rigid or fixed?

-When that happens, different layers of technology, or intelligence, need to be added to help the software bot, or digital worker, to complete its task.
+When that happens, different layers of technology, or intelligence, need to be added to help the software bot, or bot, to complete its task.

 You don't have to be an engineer to understand these differences.
 In this article, we'll spell out the differences between artificial intelligence and machine learning, what robotic process automation is, and at what point robotic process automation becomes intelligent automation.